 After several of our original projects were completed in the Dolpa district, it became very clear that many of the problems in this area are interconnected.
 Energy, Education and Environment are tied together.
 Specific problems in this area are the infant and maternal mortality rate, social upheaval and environmental damage caused by Yarsha Gumba harvesting, and the Hepatitis B epidemic.

 Himalaya Currents Inc., has accomplished several projects this year with the valued assistance from many of our supporting volunteers.
 These contributions in labor, equipment, planning and procurement have made this all possible.
 We do not pay any salaries or have any overhead.
 Travel is not paid by the company.
 Himalaya Currents Inc., is a virtual company that is project focused.
 2014 has seen our first substantial contribution from an outside donor.
 We hope to continue and solicit financial support in the coming year.
-As the success of future projects and designs gain notoriety, we will approach larger aide agencies to join with us to fund more projects!
+As the success of future projects and designs gain notoriety.
+Our goal is to complete two projects per season in Upper Dolpa until all schools and Health Posts have power.

-Peter Werth and Dhan Rai from WWF hand off equipment to the Shelri Drukdra School, in Saldang, Dolpa, Nepal.
+Peter Werth and Dhan Rai hand off equipment to the Shelri Drukdra School, in Saldang, Dolpa, Nepal.
+Our first Himalaya Currents project, still works perfectly!